 Areas of interest

-Click on each heading for more information about the areas of interest, their coursework and their pathways.
+The MSI program offers depth in three broad areas of interest.
+Click on each heading for more information about the areas of interest, their coursework and career outcomes.

 Students of user experience research/design are prepared to address human needs with technology by determining how useful systems function and by designing interfaces that consider the context of the individual and/or organization.
 They learn about features of social computing technologies and gain skills in developing applications that may be used in recommender systems, reputation systems, prediction markets, social network analysis, online communities, and computer-supported cooperative work.